The Number One Etiquette Violation! Are You Guilty, Too?

 By: Maralee McKee

 It’s great to connect with you today.
 Thank you, as always, for dropping by!
-Of course, it’s Wednesday, so that means Reader Q & A!
+Today’s post is a Reader Q & A!

 Take a quick look at our friend’s letter and see if you agree with her.
 I do!

 Speaking of parties, I attended a lovely one last night at the home of a dear friend.
-Food, fun, friends, and a few (a few too many my husband said!) new kitchen gizmos.
+It was a memory making evening spent in the midst of friends, food and fun.
 I enjoyed every minute of it!
 Thank you, Alana!

 A Question We All Want to Know the Answer To!